CBU-EGR102-IoT-Team/CBU_IoT_Web_Application/README.md

 Sensible was developed to replace the outdated version of reading in the data of the sensors which was done through Google Sheets.
 The goal of Sensible is to deliver a more reliable, fast, and user-friendly interface for the EGR102 students to read the sensor data during the competition.
 The webapp is optimized to work on any mobile phone or desktop, whichever is more convenient for the students.

 ## Usage
 To begin using Sensible users must first complete the construction of their robot.
-Then using the robots fixed ID (supplied by the institution) they can connect to their bot with the application (used below).
+Then using the robots fixed ID (supplied by the institution) they can connect to their bot with the application (below).
 <p  align="center">
 <img  width="650"  src="https://i.imgur.com/U5ZGvvp.png "  alt="The homescreen for the sensible application.">
 </p>